Joint Security Area (film): Plot

-Two North Korean soldiers are killed in the DMZ in the Joint Security Area at a North Korean border house just across the Bridge of No Return, before Sergeant Lee Soo-hyeok (Lee Byung-hun), a wounded South Korean soldier on border duties, attempts to flee back to the South Korean side.
-The southern troops rescue him while gunfire erupts and, two days later, the fragile relationship between the two Koreas depends on a special investigation conducted by Swiss Army Major Sophie E. Jean (Lee Young-ae) on behalf of the Neutral Nations Supervisory Commission.
+Two North Korean soldiers are killed in the Joint Security Area at a Northern guard house just across the Bridge of No Return.
+Sergeant Lee Soo-hyeok, a wounded South Korean soldier on border duties, flees back to the South and is picked up by Southern troops, while the two sides briefly exchange fire.
+Two days later, in an attempt to ease tensions between the two Koreas, Swiss Army Major Sophie E. Jean arrives to conduct a special investigation into the incident on behalf of the Neutral Nations Supervisory Commission.

-As Sergeant Lee Soo-hyeok has confessed to the shootings, Sophie investigates why the two Koreas have contradicting accounts of events; Soo-hyeok's states he was knocked out and kidnapped while relieving himself and, waking tied up in the North Korean border house, secretly freed himself and shot three North Korean soldiers, leaving two dead.
-The North Korean survivor Sergeant Oh Kyeong-pil (Song Kang-ho) tells Sophie that Soo-hyeok barged into the border house and shot everyone before retreating when the wounded Kyeong-pil returned fire.
+While Soo-hyeok has confessed to the shootings, Sophie suspects something is amiss due to contradicting accounts of the events.
+Soo-hyeok states he was kidnapped and taken to the Northern guard house and, upon secretly freeing himself, shot three North Korean soldiers, leaving two dead.
+The North Korean survivor Sergeant Oh Kyeong-pil tells Sophie that Soo-hyeok barged into the guard house and shot everyone before retreating when the wounded Kyeong-pil returned fire.

-The autopsy report shows that one North Korean soldier, Jeong Woo-jin (Shin Ha-kyun), was shot eight times repeatedly, indicating a grudge was held; additionally, a single bullet is not accounted for.
-Over the course of the investigation, witness Private First Class Nam Sung-shik (Kim Tae-woo) attempts suicide by jumping out of the window of the interrogation room and a strange emotional reaction between Kyeong-pil and Soo-hyeok during a meeting causes Sophie to confirm her suspicions that the surviving soldiers and Woo-jin held a mutual friendship and were attempting to protect one another.
+Autopsy reports show that one North Korean soldier, Jeong Woo-jin, was shot eight times, suggesting a grudge; additionally, a single bullet is not accounted for.
+Over the course of the investigation, witness Private First Class Nam Sung-shik attempts suicide by jumping out of the window of the interrogation room.
+A strange emotional reaction between Kyeong-pil and Soo-hyeok during a meeting causes Sophie to confirm her suspicions that the surviving soldiers and Woo-jin held a mutual friendship and were attempting to protect one another.

-Through flashbacks it is shown that Soo-hyeok had previously been on patrol with other soldiers, only to get lost on the North Korean side and partially trip a mine.
-He is found by Kyeong-pil and Woo-jin, who deactivate the mine, which later prompts Soo-hyeok to throw written messages over the border at the Bridge of No Return to maintain contact over the next several weeks.
-They eventually invite Soo-hyeok across the border and the three become a group of friends that soon includes Sung-shik, with the four agreeing to leave politics out of their friendship to remain loyal to their own countries.
+Through flashbacks, it is shown that Soo-hyeok had been separated from a patrol in the North Korean side and partially tripped a mine.
+He is found and rescued by Kyeong-pil and Woo-jin.
+Over the next few weeks, the soldiers maintain contact by throwing written messages across the Bridge of No Return.
+Soo-hyeok is eventually invited to the Northern side and the three become a group of friends that soon includes Sung-shik, with the four agreeing to leave politics out of their friendship to remain loyal to their own countries.